 Ready to Make Memories?

-Every year I wonder if this will be the last year the theatre will be open.
-With the edition of Elko’s Drive-in Theatre and little pop-ups around the Twin Cities, they may be making a comeback.
-But to be safe, I’d get out to one before they become a distant memory.
-Stay tuned, in a couple of weeks I’ll be sharing more tips about how to have a great time at a drive-in movie.
+Every year I wonder if this will be the last year the theatres will be open.
+With the addition of Elko’s Drive-in Theatre and little pop-ups around the Twin Cities, they may be making a comeback.
+The re-emergence of Drive In Movies is staying strong in Minnesota as social distancing is still in effect.

 Thankfully Drive In Theatres around Minnesota have all been able to come up with ways to keep you safe and still let you celebrate this tradition.
 For more great things to do this summer, make sure to check out all the fun things you can only do in Summer in MN.